 Jim Howell is a full-time musician in Tucson, Arizona.
 He teaches most days of the week and performs regularly singing and playing guitar with his (original americana) group, The Jim Howell Band.
 He also plays guitar, bass, keys, drums, or harmonica, with one of many other bands around town (Check out this page for a schedule!)
 Jim's specialty is performance and private lessons for drum set.
-However, Jim also teaches lessons for snare drum, school percussion, a variety of other percussion instruments, piano, guitar, bass and voice.
+However, Jim also teaches lessons for snare drum, school percussion, a variety of other percussion instruments, piano, guitar, bass, ukulele, and voice.
 He teaches small group classes focusing upon toddler music, preschool and early elementary music, hand drums and drum circles, studio recording techniques, pop/rock band group performance and recording.

 While his main stylistic influence has been Rock, Jim has a deep knowledge and appreciation of all American music genres and their rich history tracing back to Blues/Jazz/Country etc...
 His drumming work has veered in to Country and Roots music for the last decade.
 Jim believes that a solid foundation in all American styles will give a musician the depth, versatility, and confidence to play even the most contemporary musical styles.
 (Translation: Every drummer should learn how to play a shuffle and every musician needs to know a 12 Bar Blues progression!)

 Jim teaches all private lessons and small group classes from his custom built music studio.
 However since 2014 he has also implemented music education and therapy classes for children and adults with severe developmental disabilities at a private facility called Creative Care.
 He does that at their facilites every other week during the school year and every Thursday in the summers.
 As of 2018, Jim teaches contemporary acoustic guitar courses at both Veritas Academy of Tucson and Quest for Education & Arts.